Add a Little Extra?

 How to match your coffee with chocolate

 The high milk content in a latte adds tempers the strength of the coffee, and will hold up to mellow 40% cocoa milk chocolate.
 Try our milk chocolate batons: the sweet creaminess matches perfectly with a well-made smooth latte.

-Brought to our shores by the coffee-loving Australians – or Kiwis, depending on who you ask – the flat white is foamed milk and espresso, and is much shorter than a cappuccino or a latte.
+Brought to our shores by the coffee-loving Australians – or Kiwis, depending on who you ask – the flat white comprises foamed milk and espresso, and is much shorter than a cappuccino or a latte.
 This gives it a strong kick, with all the flavour of bitter coffee, but the addition of milk lightens it up.
 If you love flat whites, you’ll love our Honduran 65% cocoa supermilk chocolate; we designed it especially for those who love the creaminess of milk chocolate, but don’t want to sacrifice the strong, rich notes of cocoa.
 Have them together for the ultimate chocolate and coffee flavour combination.

 The espresso drinkers are the coffee purists.
 They don’t want anything to dilute their short, classic drink, made by forcing pressurised water through ground coffee.
 We’ve got just the right chocolate that will hold up to the strong, powerful flavours of the espresso.
 Our Ecuadorian 100% cocoa packs a punch, but the smooth cocoa profile means it’s never too bitter.